 Usually, the landlord would have already consulted a lawyer, at least for advice.
 Lawyers help in two primary parts of the eviction process:

 - Compiling the eviction notice

 - Filing the eviction

 If the landlord hires a lawyer, they can fill out all of the necessary documents.

-Together the two documents are called the Summons and Complaint, and may actually be issued to the tenant without submitting them to court.
+Together, the two documents are called Summons and Complaint and may be issued to the tenant without being submitted to the court.
 This is a good way for a landlord to show the tenant they are serious about the eviction before getting the courthouse involved.
-Once they are submitted to the courthouse, a public record is created, which will be seen later by potential landlords.
+Once they are submitted to the courthouse, a public record is created, which potential landlords will see later.

-If the Summons and Complaint is submitted, the court will then serve the tenant with eviction papers and set up a court date, or the Show Cause Hearing.
+If the Summons and Complaint are submitted, the court will then serve the tenant with eviction papers and set up a court date or the Show Cause Hearing.